xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 * Run one tunnel client on one machine to utilize the machine's resources.
 This would avoid test failure due to timeout or bandwidth running out.

     If test failure occurs and you change your machine, you need to copy the current tunnel configuration to a new machine.
-Then you delete the `client_id` in CLI to run a new one.
+Then you delete the `client_id` in the CLI to run a new one.

-* Force quit by entering Ctrl+C in CLI after you finish running tests.
+* Force quit by entering Ctrl+C in the CLI after you finish running tests.
 This would avoid wasting your machine’s bandwidth and resources.

 ## Configure TestCloud Tunnel